Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 	s(t) = a_8.t^8 + \dots + a_1.t + a_0
 ```

-And the equations will be:
+And the equations will be something like:

 ```math
 \begin{aligned}